 A user is planning to use AWS CloudFormation for his automatic deployment requirements.
 Which of the below mentioned components are required as a part of the template?

 A large enterprise wants to adopt CloudFormation to automate administrative tasks and implement the security principles of least privilege and separation of duties.
 They have identified the following roles with the corresponding tasks in the company: (i) network administrators: create, modify and delete VPCs, subnets, NACLs, routing tables, and security groups (ii) application operators: deploy complete application stacks (ELB, Auto -Scaling groups, RDS) whereas all resources must be deployed in the VPCs managed by the network administrators (iii) Both groups must maintain their own CloudFormation templates and should be able to create, update and delete only their own CloudFormation stacks.
 The company has followed your advice to create two IAM groups, one for applications and one for networks.
 Both IAM groups are attached to IAM policies that grant rights to perform the necessary task of each group as well as the creation, update and deletion of CloudFormation stacks.
 Given setup and requirements, which statements represent valid design considerations?
-Choose 2 answers
+Choose 2 answers [PROFESSIONAL]

 Network stack updates will fail upon attempts to delete a subnet with EC2 instances (Subnets cannot be deleted with instances in them)